Shivani-Srivastava/Wiki-Scraper/overview.md

 **Wikipedia Text Scraper**

-Wikipedia text scraper is based on standard R libraries and get the text data for you in downloadable text format.
+Wikipedia text scraper is based on standard R libraries and get the data for you in downloadable text format.

 ------